 So if people have been noticing that certain things make them “wheezy” for literally thousands of years, do we actually know why some people get asthma and some don’t?

-According to the World Health Organisation, the number of people diagnosed with asthma in Western Europe has doubled in the last ten years, which might mean there’s a link between developing asthma and living in cities.
+According to the European Respiratory Society, the number of people diagnosed with asthma in Western Europe doubled in the 20th century, which might mean there’s a link between developing asthma and living in cities.

 However, more and more people in developing countries are also finding out that they have asthma, and all in all, there doesn’t seem to be a strong enough pattern to give us all the answers to the mysteries of asthma’s distribution.
 What we do know is that asthma remains one of the most common diseases in the world – and it’s on the rise.

 On the plus side, as more people are getting an asthma diagnosis, more people are also finding out that they can seek advice on their symptoms and get the right medication.